highfem/tqdne/experiments/README.md

 ### NOTE:

 The user is reccommended to download the dataset and preprocessed the data by following the data section in our [manuscript](https://arxiv.org/abs/2410.19343).
 However, to ease the trial, we provide script to generate the `raw_waveforms.h5` using STEAD dataset [link](https://github.com/smousavi05/STEAD) in `create_dataset_from_STEAD.py`.
+This example using STEAD dataset will *NOT* reproduce the results we provided in our manuscript.

 ### Build the Raw Dataset